Climalysis/climalysis/README.md

 python setup.py install
 ```

-Ensure you have Python 3.x installed on your system before installation.
+Ensure you have Python 3.7 or higher installed on your system before installation.

 ### Installing Python Package